-We cultivate innovation within organizations impacting care and services for low-income and disadvantaged populations.
+We cultivate innovation within organizations delivering care and services to low-income people.
 How?
-Through our programs you will …
+We help you …

 We work relentlessly to bring practical innovations to your organization.

 We believe the challenges we face are actually tremendous opportunities.
 Alone, you can continue efforts to plug the gaps in a broken system.
 But together, we can realize transformational change.

 Free online learning for all.

 Problem Solving Around COVID-19 and MAT: April 8 and April 15 at 12pm PT.
 CCI is hosting a webinar series to share resources about COVID-19 and medications for addiction treatment (MAT).
 Dr. Brian Hurley will be on hand to help answer questions, and Addiction Treatment Starts Here coaches will join to share their perspectives.
 Register

 Population Care During COVID-19: Caring for Patients with Chronic Conditions: April 9 at 12pm PT.
 Determining how to continue providing care to patients with chronic conditions, who have an increased risk for contracting COVID-19, is a challenge.
 Join this webinar to learn about how Kaiser Permanente’s Southern California Permanente Medical Group is handling these questions.
 Register

 We’re bringing our two decades of experience directly to you, in an online format.

 Through CCI Academy, you can participate in short courses, where you’ll discover the mindsets, behaviors, and skills to pursue new ideas.
 You can join peer workshops to learn from our growing network of innovators.